rtyler/brokenco.de/_posts/2016-10-03-dropin-containerized-jenkins-master.md

 # Finale

-After gratuitous testing in a staging environment, my drop-in replacement of our existing `dpkg`-based Jenkinst installation went like this:
+After gratuitous testing in a staging environment, my drop-in replacement of our existing `dpkg`-based Jenkins installation went like this:

 1. On the node: `puppet agent --disable`
 1. Deploy new Puppet code to Puppet master